CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 If you've changed to a different data set, load "census9" back up with `webuse`.

 1. Going forward, we'll be using a version of "census9" with changes we're making.
-[Save](working-with-data-sets.html#saving-data) a copy of the data to somewhere convenient (such as your Desktop). *You must name it something besides "census9".*
+[Save](working-with-data-sets.html#saving-data) a copy of the data to somewhere convenient (such as your Desktop).
+Don't forget to give it a name!
 2. The `drate` variable is a bit vague - the name of the variable provides no clue that "d" = "death", and the values (e.g. 75) are ambiguous.
     1. [Rename](#renaming-variables) `drate` to `deathrate`.
     2. The rate is actually per 10,000 individuals.
 [Label](#label-variable) `dearthrate` to include this information.